kengboon/technical-notes/technical-notes/ocr-2-stages.md

 __Author:__ [Teo Keng Boon](https://github.com/kengboon)

-__Keywords:__ _OCR, deep OCR, text-recognition, classification_
+__Keywords:__ _OCR, deep OCR, text recognition, classification_

 ## Abstract

 The deep learning-based optical character recognition (deep OCR) showing high accuracy and robustness compared to traditional OCR methods.
 However, most of the well known open source OCR libraries use convolutioal recurrent neural network (CRNN) for text recognition, fall short in the industrial use cases, i.e. recognition of irregular and non-natural languages texts e.g. product IDs and serial codes.
-To solve the limitation, a two-stage approach, i.e. 1) text & characters detection following by 2) character classification is used.
+To solve the limitation, a two-stage approach, i.e. 1) text & characters detection, followed by 2) character classification is used.
 The fine-tuning of the approach relies mainly on the image classification model, and is more reliable and explainable for the aforementioned industrial use cases.

 ## Background